scala-steward-org/scala-steward/docs/running.md

 The workspace directory (specified with `--workspace`) provides a location for cache and temporary files.

 It is important to persist this workspace between runs.
 Without this, Scala Steward will be unable to observe repo-specific preferences (such as [pullRequests.frequency](repo-specific-configuration.md)) correctly.

+Furthermore, `git` requires the workspace directory to be owned by the same user that will run Scala Steward.
+If there is an ownership mismatch, `git` may print error messages like

+> fatal: detected dubious ownership in repository …

+or

+> fatal: not in a git directory

 ### Private repositories